 This shoe is another hiking shoe that provides many features that fit many disc golfers’ needs.
 With my extensive years of playing disc golf, I have tried and tested several types of shoes for my disc golf game, and this shoe is one of them.
 I feel that this brand has one of the best insoles for golf shoes which is fit for a disc golf game.
 It is rubberized, which provides a lot of durability to the shoes.

-If you are playing with courses with many descents and hikes, this shoe is highly recommended.
-I have used this shoe when dealing with similar courses, and the way it handles challenging drops and similar playing conditions has helped me during the game a lot of times.
+If you are playing on courses with many descents and hikes, this shoe is highly recommended.
+I have used this shoe on hike-esc course, and the way it handles challenging drops and similar playing conditions has helped me during my game a lot of times.
 It holds up well when you go up or down steep inclines.
 This shoe is durable enough to withstand the effect of this type of condition with its Descent Control Technology.

-Meanwhile, I have also trusted this shoe in wet conditions, especially when it is raining continuously during the game.
-It offers waterproofing features that keep my feet dry all the time, even on a rainy game day.
+Meanwhile, I have also trusted this shoe in wet conditions, especially when it is raining continuously during the round.
+It offers waterproofing features that keep my feet dry all the time, even on a rainy round day.
 As a disc golfer, I do not like my feet soak with water as it will affect my performance during the game.
-This situation is similar to other disc golfers as no one wants their feet soaked with water during gameplay, offers but this shoe will keep both feet dry even in wet conditions.
+This sentiment is similar to other disc golfers, as no one wants their feet soaked with water during gameplay, this shoe will keep both feet dry even in wet conditions.

-This shoe also provides comfort to both of my feet when playing a disc golf game.
-It helps me be confident about its molded sock liner that offers enough breathability and comfort on the feet.
+This shoe also provides comfort to both of my feet when playing my disc golf rounds.
+Another thing that I like about this shoe, is its molded sock liner that offers enough breathability and comfort to the feet.
 You can also feel the comfort on the midsole as it is made with high-performance EVA foam that provides shock resistance features to the feet.

 However, the only issue I have with this particular shoe is the size of the toe box.
 It is too small and is a little inconvenient if you have a bigger foot.